611 Island Fun

 - Most of the buildings in this area are constructed with

 The structures are constructed to look like historical

-A 'historical building' would be one that was built a long time in the past or was important in the past for some reason.
-In this case, the buildings weren't actually old, but were constructed to look the like original buildings.
+A 'historical building' would be one that was built a long time in the past or was important in the past.
+In this case, the buildings weren't actually old, but were built to look the like original buildings.
 Notice the following:

-- This is one of the most famous historical buildings in
+- Big Ben is one of the most famous historical buildings in

 - You can spend about a week looking at all the historical

 buildings around the city.

 I'm not sure if Key West is a US territory or not.

 If an area of land is a 'territory' of another country, it means that the other country owns it.
 A territory is usually separate from the mainland of the country that owns it.
 Notice the following:

 - This half of the Virgin Islands is territory of the U.K.